 I don’t think there’s enough fish soup out there.
-Sure, you get shrimp in lots of Asian soups, but how often do you get to chow on salmon and cod in soup?
+Sure, you get shrimp in soups, but how often do you get to chow on salmon and cod in soup?
 Not often enough is the answer.

 This is fairly quick to make and totally straightforward.

 Cod Soup Recipe